5 Best Horizontal Band Saws – Reviews & Top Picks 2023

 The horizontal band saw is a versatile and underrated tool.
-Often pigeonholed as a metal cutter or a replacement for chop saws, these little fighters are perfectly capable of handling wood, plastic, and metals both ferrous and non-ferrous.
+Often pigeonholed as a metal cutter or a replacement for chop saws, these little fighters can handle wood, plastic, and ferrous and non-ferrous metals.

 |Best Overall||Grizzly G0561 Horizontal Band Saw||

 |The Runner-up||JET 414560 HVBS 712D Deluxe Horizontal Bandsaw||

 The 5 Best Horizontal Band Saw